nicm42/100-days-of-code-v2/log3.md

 **Day 63: 13th June 2021**
 I installed Cypress and then it turned into a pain, giving me errors.
 I eventually tracked it down to my babel file - I just needed to delete targets.
 Which I don't think I needed in there anyway.
 Lots of time spent installing stuff, but I now have it basically working.
 I just need to write some tests.

+**Day 64: 14th June 2021**
+I discovered Cypress Testing Library.
+So there's one Testing Library which works for different languages and allows you to use eg getByRole.
+I installed that, at which point TypeScript was unhappy with both Jest and Cypress.
+I did some playing and then understood what was going on, so fixed that.
+I then updated my ternary operators in Card to make them variables, so it's all easier to read (hopefully).
+I then started on my Cypress tests.
+It took me a little while to understand how the API mocking worked, but it turns out it's really simple.